Updated on July 9th, 2025 by Felix Martinez

 Final Thoughts

-While Northwest has some challenges to face, we believe its strategic direction of focusing on building out its residential business will lead to positive growth.
+While Northwest faces some challenges, we believe its strategic direction of focusing on expanding its residential business will lead to positive growth.
 Steady customer growth is attractive and should help at least buoy earnings at current levels, if not produce a small amount of EPS growth each year.

 Northwest’s share price increase in the past year does not improve its value proposition.
-With total returns projected to roughly 8.6% annually, Northwest can be a fruitful investment for conservative income-oriented investors.
+With total returns projected to be approximately 9.1% annually, Northwest can be a lucrative investment for conservative, income-oriented investors.

 - The High Yield Dividend Kings List is comprised of the 20 Dividend Kings with the highest current yields.